Abha International Airport

-Abha International Airport (مطار أبها الدولي, IATA: AHB, ICAO: OEAB) is an airport in Abha, the capital of 'Asir Province in Saudi Arabia.
+Abha International Airport (مطار أبها الدولي, IATA: AHB, ICAO: OEAB) is an airport in Abha, the capital of Asir Province in Saudi Arabia.

 The airport has services to several domestic airports within the Kingdom.
-It also offers international flights to Aden and Sana'a in Yemen, Cairo in Egypt, Doha in Qatar, and nonstop flights to Dubai and Sharjah in the UAE.
+It also offers international flights to Aden and Sanaa in Yemen, Cairo in Egypt, Doha in Qatar, and nonstop flights to Dubai and Sharjah in the UAE.

 The site was a new construction area between the cities of Khamis Mushait and Abha, and served both equally.
-Construction of the airport was started in mid-1975 by Laing Wimpey Alireza.
+Construction of the airport started in mid-1975 by Laing Wimpey Alireza.
 Earlier, domestic flights had been handled at the military airport near Khamis Mushait.
-The airport was launched in 1977.
-The construction was carried out by the Bin Trif Airport ltd (an Indian Airport company).
+The airport became operational in 1977.
+The construction was carried out by Bin Trif Airport ltd.

 Facilities

-The airport resides at an elevation of 6858 ft above mean sea level.
+The airport is located at an elevation of 6858 ft above mean sea level.
 It has one runway designated 13/31 with an asphalt surface measuring 3350 × 45 m.